Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Fabry-Pérot cavity

 We follow the general design of Ref. \cite{Kuhr2007} to construct a Fabry-Pérot cavity (FPC) adapted to the frequency range of the setup (W-band), with some important differences discussed below.
 The FPC consists of two mirrors facing each other with vacuum space in between.
 We study two configurations, one with two spherical mirrors and another one with a planar and a spherical mirror, see Fig.~\ref{fig:schematic_FPR}.
 The design considerations of a FPC are well known, so we will only briefly review some important points for the two configurations, see e.g.~\cite{Kogelnik1966} for details.
 The condition for a cavity consisting of two (spherical) mirrors

 determines the stability of a standing wave between the mirrors.
-Here, the distance between the mirrors is given by $d$ and the radii of curvatures are $R_1$ and $R_2$.
+Here, the distance between the mirrors is given by $d$ while $R_1$ and $R_2$ represent the radii of the curvatures.
 Following this, one expects resonance frequencies for two curved mirrors with the same curvature when

 and for one planar and one curved mirror \cite{Krupka2005} under condition